 |Page Views:||267,131 total · 979/month|

 |Shared By:||Michael Komarnitsky on Dec 31, 2000 · Updates|

 |Admins:||James Schroeder, Leo Paik, John McNamee, Frances Fierst, Monty, Monomaniac, Tyler KC|

 A beautiful place to boulder, and a good variety of problems litter this area.
 All problems are found on the mile long east bank of Carter Lake.
 Most are slightly higher and away from the bank, with one exception being Big Kahuna Roof, which one writer described as "Colorado's Best V5."
 Being close to shore, it actually lies underwater during part of the year.

 The rock type feels more gentle to the fingers than Flagstaff, and there's a refreshingly nice variation of moderate lines.
 Landings are more in the ankle-injuring genre, given the somewhat higher elevation of the problems, but not death-like.

 Steve Mammen deserves the credit for developing most of the problems in this area.
 We welcome more thorough commentary on this area, as we have only rarely visited it; though we do plan on journeying more up there in the future.

-Going straight, the road arcs up and right 200 yards further, and the lake is basically in site.
-There is a pull off for a dirt parking lot on the right side, but it kind of comes up as a surprise.
-Park here, and take the Fawn Hollow Trail north, staying on the ridge line or below, towards the lake.
+Going straight, the road arcs up and right 200 yards further, and the lake is basically in sight.
+There is a pull-off for a dirt parking lot on the right side, but it kind of comes as a surprise.
+Park here and take the Fawn Hollow Trail north, staying on the ridge line or below, towards the lake.

-Going right from that junction, you park at the parking available, and walk south to access the boulders around the lake.
+Going right from that junction, you park and walk south to access the boulders around the lake.

 Classic Climbing Routes at Carter Lake